The hormones of vertebrates

 Prolactin is a protein hormone that in female mammals initiates and maintains the secretion of milk, the mammary glands having been previously prepared for this function by the action of other hormones.
 In the female rat, prolactin also maintains the secretion of the hormone progesterone, which is formed by the corpus luteum, an endocrine gland of the ovary.
 Thus, prolactin is a gonadotropin, its target being an endocrine gland.
 Moreover, the molecular structures of prolactin and growth hormone are similar, which may explain why they show some overlap in biological properties.
 In particular, administration of prolactin promotes some growth in many terrestrial vertebrates.
 Human growth hormone has prolactin-like luteotropic properties.

 Prolactin itself shows remarkable variety in biological action from one vertebrate group to another.
 It promotes the production of so-called crop-milk with which pigeons feed their young, and the associated changes in structure and arrangement of the wall of the crop provide a convenient means to assay the hormone.
-In certain newts (Triturus species) prolactin induces the change of behaviour that drives young animals into the water (water-drive action).
+In certain newts (Triturus species) prolactin induces the change of behavior that drives young animals into the water (water-drive action).
 In bony fishes, prolactin is concerned with the regulation of the level of sodium in blood plasma.
 It therefore is essential in some teleost species for the maintenance of life in fresh water.
 Although other teleosts (e.g., eels) can survive in fresh water after hypophysectomy, this means only that prolactin is but one factor in a complex regulatory mechanism involving several factors.
 Mammalian prolactin can regulate sodium metabolism when given to eels.
 Yet, although other convincing evidence suggests that the hormone must be present in the pituitaries of certain teleosts, preparations of their glands tested on pigeons do not have a typical crop-stimulating action.
 This evidence is best accounted for by supposing that the prolactin molecule has undergone evolutionary changes in its molecular structure and biological properties with respect to particular species and has also established specific adaptive relationships with target organs such as the crop and mammary glands.

 Adrenocorticotropic hormone